JeremyGryguc/jeremy-gryguc-site/pages/home.md

 ---
 # Hi, I'm Jeremy.

 This is a website to showcase my work and writings.
 If you were wondering how to pronounce my last name, it's "*grick adge*".
-It's Russian, in case you were also wondering.
+It's Russian, in case you were also wondering about that.

 I'm a digital and brand strategist currently based in Perth, Western Australia.
 I help brands find their meaning and purpose in the world, solving business and marketing problems along the way.